jokerwrld999/jokerwrld.github.io/_posts/2023/2023-10-02-deploying-spring-music-application.md

 3. **Running the Spring Music Application Locally**
    - Explore deploying the Spring Music app on a local on-premises server, providing insights into traditional deployment practices.

-4. **Configuring Nginx Reverse Proxy and Adding Self-Signed Certificates**
+4. **Setting up Nginx Reverse Proxy and Adding Self-Signed Certificates**
    - Learn how to set up Nginx as a reverse proxy to forward requests to the Spring Music app, enhancing security and performance.
 Additionally, we'll cover adding self-signed SSL/TLS certificates to ensure secure communication.

 5. **Creating a Docker Image**